SModelS/smodels/docs/manual/source/RunningSModelS.rst

    runSModelS.py -f lightSquarks.slha -p parameters.ini -o ./

-The resulting output will be generated in the current folder, according to the printer options set in the :ref:`parameter file <parameterFile>`.
+The resulting |output| will be generated in the current folder, according to the printer options set in the :ref:`parameters file <parameterFile>`.

 .. _parameterFile: